andrewvorobyev/mac-watcher-swift/notes.md

 - Need to limit capturing to visible elements only.
 Currently I'm capturing menus content as well (including the top of the screen menu bar).
     - After changes, there're still some invisible elements returned (e.g. hover views).
 That can be further optimized.

+- Can we reliably isolate private information (or allowlist a set of domains) with accessibility API?
+I.e. within the browser compared to at the app level?

 ## TODO

 - Count tokens for common pages in compact json representation: google.com, x.com, youtube.com, github